webix-hub/docs/data/desktop/portlet.md

 {{sample 60_pro/09_portlet/03_portlet_drag_header.html}}

-Setting modes of moving
+Modes of moving portlets
 ----------------------

-###Replacing cells
+###Replacing portlets

-Instead of simply moving a cell to a new position it's also possible to replace the target cell and the moved one.
+Instead of simply moving a portlet to a new position, it's also possible to replace the target portlet with the moved one.
 This mode is enabled by specifying the *mode* property with the value "replace":

 ~~~js